Biden getting closer to White House bid but serious concerns remain

 “I think that we have a tendency particularly in the States to start the whole election process much too early,” he said during an appearance at the Munich Security Conference.
 “I think we should be focusing now on what needs to be done to alter some of the policies that are being promoted by the president.”

-Biden’s public schedule has largely been oriented toward the higher education institutions where he has rooted his life since leaving the White House — an event at the Penn Biden Center at the University of Pennsylvania earlier this week, and one at the newly-renamed Joseph R. Biden, Jr. School of Public Policy & Administration at the University of Delaware next Tuesday.
+Biden’s public schedule has largely been oriented toward the higher education institutions where he has rooted his life since leaving the White House — an event at the Penn Biden Center at the University of Pennsylvania this week, and one at the newly renamed Joseph R. Biden Jr. School of Public Policy & Administration at the University of Delaware next Tuesday.

-As they bide time until a decision, his political team distributed talking points to a small network of outside allies makes the case, arguing the country is looking for a “trusted leader” who “provides a sense of unity for a country that is desperate for a sense of stability.”
+As it bided time until a decision, his political team distributed talking points to a small network of outside allies to make the case, arguing that voters are looking for a “trusted leader” who “provides a sense of unity for a country that is desperate for a sense of stability.”

 Several of those points invoke a unique bond Biden has with the public in part because of his own family’s story.